Bwei112233/GPU-Web-Scraping-Hub/README.md

 # GPU-Web-Scraping-Hub
 Website for Web Scrapers
-Allows users to request data on GPUS
+Allows users to request data on GPUS from the following:
+Amazon
+Newegg
+Fry's
+MicroCenter